AFFORDABLE DO IT YOURSELF HOME PROJECTS | CHALK/MINERAL PAINT PROJECTS | FURNITURE MAKEOVERS | CHALK/MINERAL PAINT BEFORE AND AFTER

 It was a mess, to say the least, and I was too lame to turn the project away.

-I got out my Strypeeze (not to be confused with Striptease, which I accidentally called it during a live Periscope—yikes!) along with some protective gloves, a putty knife, steel wool, sandpaper, and basically anything I thought could help get back to smooth wood.
+I got out my Strypeeze (not to be confused with Striptease, which I accidentally called it during a live video tutorial—yikes!) along with some protective gloves, a putty knife, steel wool, sandpaper, and basically anything I thought could help get back to smooth wood.

 There are a lot of products on the market that will strip paint and stain, but I needed the most powerful one I could find, and this is it!
 It took several applications to get all the layers off, and it honestly wasn’t pretty.